Examples of topologically unknotted tori: Introduction

 \subsection{Acknowledgements}

 We would like to thank Anthony Conway, Chris Davis, David Gabai, Jason Joseph, Maggie Miller, Andr\'as Stipsicz, Zolt\'an Szab\'o, and Ian Zemke for helpful discussions and suggestions.
+We are also particularly grateful to Brendan Owens, who pointed out a mistake in our proof of an earlier version of \cref{thm:morse}, and to an anonymous referee for several very helpful suggestions on the exposition.
 MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.
+For the purposes of open access, the authors have applied a CC-BY public copyright license to any Author Accepted Manuscript arising from this submission.